 What is a Youth Peer Advocate?

-Youth Peer Advocates are individuals between 18-30 years of age who self-identify as a person with first-hand experience with a social, emotional, medical, developmental, substance use, and/or behavioral challenges as a young person or have received services in any one of the child-serving systems (juvenile justice, foster care, special education, or addiction recovery).
-YPAs use their lived experience to promote resiliency, recovery, wellness, and self-efficacy in young people and promote the practice of youth-guided and family-driven approaches.
+A Youth Peer Advocate is an individual between 18-30 years of age who has self-identified as a person who has first-hand experience with emotional (mental health), behavioral challenges, and/or co-occurring disorders as a young person or has received services in any one of the child-serving systems (juvenile justice, special education, substance use disorder, or foster care).
+YPAs use their lived experience to assist in supporting youth in their resiliency/recovery and wellness.

 Youth Peer Advocate Provisional Credential

-An individual seeking a YPA Credential will typically start with a Provisional Credential.
-Please read the FAQ and the application instructions before completing the application.
+An individual seeking a YPA Credential will typically start with a Provisional (temporary) Credential.
+Please read the FAQ and all instructions before completing the application.
 Completion of the YPA Level One training is required for the YPA Provisional Credential.
-If you have not taken the Level One training, CLICK HERE to get to the training page.
+If you have not taken the Level One training, CLICK HERE to get to the YPA Training page.

-NEW: As of October 1, 2022, we are discontinuing all paper applications and will no longer accept applications by postal mail.
-If you require accommodations, please contact us at YPACredential@ftnys.org
+As of October 1, 2022, all paper applications are discontinued.
+We will no longer accept applications by email or postal mail.
+If you require accommodations, please contact us at YPACredential@FTNYS.org

 Youth Peer Advocate Professional Credential

 An individual seeking a YPA Professional Credential must have a valid YPA Provisional Credential AND have completed all components of YPA Level 2 training.
-Please re-read the FAQ and the Application Instructions before completing the application form.
+If you have not taken the Level 2 training CLICK HERE to get to the YPA Training page.

 Provisional vs Professional Handout PDF

-NEW: As of October 1, 2022, we are discontinuing all paper applications and will no longer accept applications by postal mail.
-If you require accommodations, please contact us at YPACredential@ftnys.org
+As of October 1, 2022, all paper applications are discontinued.
+We will no longer accept applications by email or postal mail.
+If you require accommodations, please contact us at YPACredential@FTNYS.org

 Youth Peer Advocate Credential Renewal

-The Youth Peer Advocate Credential is valid for 2 years from the date it was issued.
-It must be renewed every 2 years.
-It is the responsibility of each YPA to submit the required YPA Credential Renewal paperwork no more than 90 days and no less than 30 days prior to the expiration date of their current, valid credential.
+The YPA Professional Credential is valid for 2 years and must be renewed.
+It is the responsibility of each YPA to submit the YPA Renewal Application no more than 90-days and no less than 30-days prior to the expiration date of their YPA Professional Credential.
+Please keep in mind that all credentials will expire with no exceptions on a YPA’s 31st birthday and cannot be renewed.

-NEW: As of October 1, 2022, we are discontinuing all paper applications and will no longer accept applications by postal mail.
-If you require accommodations, please contact us at YPACredential@ftnys.org
+As of October 1, 2022, all paper applications are discontinued.
+We will no longer accept applications by email or postal mail.
+If you require accommodations, please contact us at YPACredential@FTNYS.org

 Youth Peer Advocate Code of Ethics